Find Affordable College Courses

 Full Allied Health Professions at Howard Community College Report

-Anne Arundel Community College ranked #9 on this year’s Best Allied Health Professions Schools in Maryland list.
-AACC is a large public school located in the large suburb of Arnold.
+Anne Arundel Community College landed the #9 spot in the 2023 rankings for the best allied health professions programs.
+AACC is a large public school located in the suburb of Arnold.

 On average, allied health graduates from AACC take out $22,735 in student loans while working on their degree.